oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

   5. The Story Player page opens.
 ![Story player page](images/Webpage-Guide/storyplayer.png)

-- To populate the Story Player Page it needs a published topic in a classroom, with a story that has chapters linked to published explorations: See [Story Player](#11-story-player)
+- To populate the Story Player Page it needs a published topic in a classroom, with a story that has chapters linked to published explorations: See [Populating the Story Player](#populating-the-story-player)

 ### Study Guide Page